Biden administration details Covid funding accounting - KTVZ

 By Betsy Klein, CNN

-The Biden administration sent detailed explanations to key lawmakers Wednesday evening providing an accounting of remaining funding from the Covid-19 relief package that has already been allocated.
+The Biden administration sent detailed explanations to key lawmakers Wednesday evening providing an accounting of remaining funding from the Covid-19 relief package that has already been allocated, part of ongoing efforts over the past few months to make their case that there is a need for more spending.

 The notice comes as Congress remains at a stalemate on what the White House says are urgently needed additional funds for Covid-19 response.
 The background sent by the administration seeks to push back on criticism from some Republican lawmakers reluctant to spend more money on the coronavirus response when there is still available money from last year’s Covid relief bill.